MickaelSuard/MickaelSuard/README.md

 When I'm not coding, you might find me sipping a strong coffee or playing video games.

 ### Fun Facts
-Fun fact: Wednesday is sometimes referred to as 'hump day'.
+Fun fact: Thursday is named after Thor, the Norse god of thunder.

 ### Contact Me
 Feel free to reach out to me via LinkedIn.
 I'm always up for a chat about tech, projects, or just about anything!